|

 - SMPTE 429-2 describes packaging for the 5.1, 6.1, and 7.1 SDDS sound formats in the SMPTE DCP (DCP = Digital Cinema Package).
 Soon, the standard is expected to also include the new 7.1 DS sound format.

-Note: Each sound format prescribes how to package HI and VI-N accessibility audio, where HI = Hearing Impaired, and VI-N = Visually Impaired Narrative;
+Note: Each sound format prescribes how to package HI and VI-N accessibility audio, where HI = Hearing Impaired, and VI-N = Visually Impaired Narrative. - SMPTE 428-10 and 429-12 describe how to prepare and distribute closed caption content in the SMPTE DCP.

 - SMPTE 430-10 and 430-11 describe the SMPTE CSP/RPL closed caption protocol for use between server and closed caption system.

-Implementers should be aware that the SMPTE standards for audio do not prescribe the media block outputs on which HI and VI-N should appear.
-The mapping of media block outputs should follow that of Interop DCP.
+Implementers should be aware that the SMPTE standards for audio do not prescribe the media block audio output terminals on which HI and VI-N should appear.
+The mapping of audio channels to media block outputs should follow that of Interop DCP (outputs 7 and 8).
 The Interop DCP audio channel mapping chart below details the recommended mapping of SMPTE 429-2 sound channels to the audio outputs of the media block.
 Note that HI and VI-N audio are recommended to always route to outputs 7 and 8.

 Interop DCP Audio Channel Mapping and Recommended Audio Output Assignment Table For SMPTE 429-2 Audio

-On the device side, USL and Doremi each sell wireless, cup-holder-mounted closed caption displays.
-In addition, Sony and USL are selling closed caption glasses, which display closed caption text in front of the wearers eyes while watching the movie.
+On the device side, QSC/USL and Dolby each sell wireless, cup-holder-mounted closed caption displays.
+In addition, Sony and QSC/USL are selling closed caption glasses, which display closed caption text in front of the wearers eyes while watching the movie.
 USLs closed caption system uses a single infrared transmitter for delivery of accessibile HI/VI-N audio and closed captions to any of its devices.
-Doremis RF-based wireless system (IEEE 802.15.4) supports both closed captions and accessible audio.
-Sony's Entertainment Access Glasses also utilize an RF delivery system for closed captions and accessible audio.
-Those with older Mopix Rear Window™ closed caption devices can get support from several digital cinema systems, including Doremi, GDC, and USL.
-Doremi, Sony, and USL products are compatible with the license-free SMPTE CSP/RPL protocol.
+Dolbys RF-based wireless system (IEEE 802.15.4) supports both closed captions and accessible audio.
+Sony's Entertainment Access Glasses also utilize an RF delivery system (the Zigbee enhancement of IEEE 802.15.4) for closed captions and accessible audio.
+Dolby, Sony, and QSC/USL products are compliant with the license-free SMPTE CSP/RPL protocol.
+Support for older Mopix Rear Window™ closed caption systems devices may still be available.
+It is suggested if you need such support to inquire directly with your server manufacturer.